SimenA89/Student-Performance-Insights-Dashboard/README.md

 # Student-Performance-Insights-Dashboard
 This project contains an interactive dashboard developed with Dash and Plotly in Python, designed to provide insight into the performance of students based on a dataset that includes math, reading and writing scores.
+The dashboard enables in-depth analysis through visualizations that highlight performance differences based on gender, the impact of lunch type, parental education level, and the effect of test preparation courses.
+Users can interactively explore the data to uncover patterns and trends, making this tool a valuable resource for teachers, students, and educational researchers seeking to understand and improve student achievement.